serval-uni-lu/divkc/cppddnnf/README.md

 To test `sampler` we had to use buffer sizes of 50 to execute the statistical unifomity tests in reasonable time.
 To test `rsampler` we used buffer sizes of 50000 instead.

+The usage and requirements of `rsampler` are the same as for `sampler`.

-Here are the raw test results for both `build/sampler` as executed for the paper:
+Here are the raw test results for `build/sampler` as executed for the paper:
+(The `+` symbols indicate which tests the sampler passed.)

 |File                                     |  #F |     HMP | #Fails | #Bonferroni | Time (h) |
 |-----------------------------------------|-----|---------|--------|-------------|----------|